-People regularly approach the Parks Division requesting permission to collect firewood, cones and pine needles from fallen or cut trees on reserves.
+People regularly approach the Parks and Recreation Division requesting permission to collect firewood, cones and pine needles from fallen or cut trees on reserves.
 Firewood permits are generally only given to non-profit community groups or individuals for personal use only.

-- To display a variety of trees and shrubs in Elizabeth Park. - ➤ To develop and maintain the vegetation on Elizabeth Park as a significant function contributing to the Reserve's attractiveness and popularity. - ➤ To maximise the benefits of vegetation on reserves while avoiding, minimising or mitigating the adverse effects on reserve neighbours. - ➤ To control the removal of wood from felled or fallen trees for safety, landscape or management purposes. - > To control the unauthorised removal of vegetation from reserves. - To ensure the integrity of shelter is maintained into the future.
+- To display a variety of trees and shrubs in Elizabeth Park. - To develop and maintain the vegetation on Elizabeth Park as a significant function contributing to the Reserve's attractiveness and popularity. - To maximise the benefits of vegetation on reserves while avoiding, minimising or mitigating the adverse effects on reserve neighbours.

+- To control the removal of wood from felled or fallen trees for safety, landscape or management purposes. - To control the unauthorised removal of vegetation from reserves. - To ensure the integrity of shelter is maintained into the future.

-- 3.4.1 Planting and maintenance of vegetation in Elizabeth Park shall be planned strategically and designed to enhance and protect the reserve's scenic and horticultural qualities and natural character. - 3.4.2 Planting and management of vegetation in Elizabeth Park will take into account: - (a) Management objectives and policies for the park. - (b) Any landscape plans for the park. - (c) The effect the vegetation will have on adjacent properties at the time of planting and in the future. - (d) The effect the vegetation will have on underground and network utility infrastructure. - (e) Horticultural, landscape and ecological considerations.
+- 3.4.1 Planting and maintenance of vegetation in Elizabeth Park shall be planned horticultural qualities and natural character. - 3.4.2 Planting and management of vegetation in Elizabeth Park will take into account: - (a) Management objectives and policies for the park. - (b) Any landscape plans for the park. - (c) The effect the vegetation will have on adjacent properties at the time of planting and in the future. - (d) The effect the vegetation will have on underground and network utility infrastructure. - (e) Horticultural, landscape and ecological considerations. - 3.4.3 Maintenance, adding or removal of vegetation will only be undertaken by Council, or Council approved contractors, unless written approval from Council has been received. - 3.4.4 Before making any decision on complaints received about trees on reserves, Council will firstly consider and assess the effect of the alleged nuisance by: